fischerf/relatelang/README.md

 ## 7. Conclusion

-RelateScript provides a structured, declarative framework for tasks that require precision and logical consistency, making it a powerful tool in applications such as knowledge representation, decision-making, and AI systems.
+RelateLang provides a structured, declarative framework for tasks that require precision and logical consistency, making it a powerful tool in applications such as knowledge representation, decision-making, and AI systems.
 Its syntax emphasizes readability and ease of understanding, allowing users to convey complex conditions and objectives in a manner that resonates with natural human language.

-By integrating RelateScript with natural language prompting, users can leverage the best of both worlds—combining the intuitive, creative capabilities of natural language with the rigor and repeatability of logical reasoning.
-This hybrid approach broadens the scope of RelateScript's applications and positions it as an essential tool for enhancing LLM-driven workflows, paving the way for more reliable, efficient, and automated interactions with large language models.
+By integrating RelateLang with natural language prompting, users can leverage the best of both worlds—combining the intuitive, creative capabilities of natural language with the rigor and repeatability of logical reasoning.
+This hybrid approach broadens the scope of RelateLang's applications and positions it as an essential tool for enhancing LLM-driven workflows, paving the way for more reliable, efficient, and automated interactions with large language models.

 Future work could involve [testing](/tests/testsuite.md) the language in real-world AI and knowledge management systems.
 Further research will also focus on refining the language's syntax, exploring its scalability, and addressing potential security vulnerabilities.